 Now is the time to review your company’s drug policy and determine if it needs clarification given the recent passage of the Marihuana Act.
 Whether you are an employer who enforces a drug-free workplace or not, you should have a drug policy in place that clearly articulates to employees that coming to work impaired, much like coming to work drunk, is strictly prohibited.
 Additionally, your company’s drug policy should minimally emphasize the following points: that you prohibit employees from using, possessing or being under the influence of marijuana while at work; the circumstances under which you will conduct drug testing; language about the abuse of prescription medications, which would also include medical marijuana; and the consequences of violating the policy.
 Most importantly, make sure your policy is consistently enforced.

 The Marihuana Act takes effect 10 days after the election is certified by the state Board of Canvassers.
-If you or your company have additional questions about the Act and its potential effect on your workplace, please contact Marisa Griggs or another member of Rhoades McKee’s Employment Law Team.More Legal Alerts
+If you or your company have additional questions about the Act and its potential effect on your workplace, please contact a member of Rhoades McKee’s Employment Law Team.More Legal Alerts